Tanz0rz/haxe-fmod/docs/guides/handles-and-results.md

 ## Enum abstracts

-FMOD's enumerations and flag sets are enum abstracts over `Int` in `haxefmod.studio.Types` and `haxefmod.studio.Callbacks`: `FmodStopMode`, `FmodPlaybackState`, `FmodLoadingState`, `EventCallbackType`, `FmodParameterFlags`, and so on.
+FMOD's enumerations and flag sets are enum abstracts over `Int` in `haxefmod.studio.Types` and `haxefmod.studio.Callbacks`.
+Examples are `FmodStopMode`, `FmodPlaybackState`, `FmodLoadingState`, `EventCallbackType`, and `FmodParameterFlags`.
 They accept and produce plain ints.
 Flags combine with `|` and states compare with `==`.
 Haxe's short constructor syntax applies wherever the type is known.

 ```haxe
 import haxefmod.studio.Types;